-Known to the Chinese as 58 Daojia, the online services platform provides information on household services including cleaning, moving, babysitting and beauty care.
-It operates in approximately 30 cities in China and is backed by Chinese conglomerate Tencent Holdings Ltd. (HKEX: 0700).
+58 Daojia provides information on household services including cleaning, moving, babysitting and beauty care, and operates in approximately 30 cities in China.